Aging & Health A to Z

 Delirium in Parkinson’s disease, Lewy Body and other Parkinson’s Dementias

 People with Parkinson's disease are at high risk for developing delirium.
-Delirium in these patients can be a sign of advancing disease.
 Some drugs taken to control Parkinson’s disease may also bring on delirium in some patients.

 Lewy body dementia is named after the abnormal Lewy body structures that appear in the brains of people suffering from this disease.
 Lewy body dementia produces symptom of dementia, signs of parkinsonism, and psychiatric disturbances, such as hallucination and behavioral troubles.
 In addition, patients with this problem will often develop delirium without apparent underlying cause.